-The U.S. Army Corps of Engineers (Corps) is updating the 1988 Lucky Peak Master Plan and wants your input!
+The U.S. Army Corps of Engineers has updated the Lucky Peak Master Plan

-The Master Plan guides how the Corps manages Lucky Peak project lands surrounding Lucky Peak Lake behind Lucky Peak Dam.
+The Master Plan guides how the USACE manages Lucky Peak Project lands.
 Master Plans are about the land – they do not address dam operations or flood risk management.

 Collapse All Expand All